-This division is for Penn students (undergrad).
+This division is for Penn students (undergrad and graduate).
 It is for highly skilled, experienced players and is designed to be a competitive league.

 Men’s Recreational Division (Men’sRec)

-This division is for Penn students (undergrad).
+This division is for Penn students (undergrad and graduate).
 It is for less skilled, beginning players and is designed to be a recreational league.

 This division is for Penn faculty & staff, graduate students, as well as alumni recreation members.
 League format will depend on the number of teams entered.